 A lot of readers ask me how I got started on this blog.
-How did I find an audience, and turn it into a success?
+How did I find an audience, and turn it into a successful blog?
 Well, there’s a lot of hard work going on behind the scenes, and a little trial and error!
 Starting a blog is a wonderful thing, and it has allowed me to help others along the way.
 That’s the driving force behind this blog, and one of the main reasons it connects with people.
 I can highly recommend starting a blog yourself.
 It’s a great way to get your thoughts and feelings out.
 It’s quite cathartic in a way.
-However, it’s no walk in the park.
+However, it’s no walk in the park in creating a successful blog yourself.

-I’ve put together this complete and detailed guide to getting started.
+I’ve put together this complete and detailed guide.
+This should get you getting started to have a successful blog.
 I’ll take you through the mechanics of setting things up (don’t worry – it’s easier than you think).
 Then I’ll show you how to write great content, and promote it across social media.
 Setting up and writing is easy.
 It’s finding an audience that is the tricky part, so I’ll help you navigate those murky waters.
 Last of all, I’ll give you a little advice on how to monetize your blog, and generate a little earnings.
 If you’ve always wanted to set yourself up as a blogger, keep reading and I’ll show you the secrets!

 Choose your topic